Independent Arborist Reports, Guidance & Documentation Support

 Yes.
 Post-work inspections can document whether the completed work appears consistent with the approved scope and whether visible concerns remain.

-Before You Approve the Work, Renew the Contract, or Accept Another Month of Complaints — Get an Independent Review
+Before You Approve the Work, Renew the Contract, or Respond to Ongoing Complaints — Get a Separate Review

 Your tree and landscape budget should produce visible value, safer conditions, healthier plants, and fewer resident complaints.
-If the work is being done well, independent oversight confirms it.
-If the work is falling short, independent oversight documents it.
+If the work is on track, a separate review helps confirm it.
+If conditions need attention, the review helps document what should be clarified next.